ntdog36/MIST4610_Group4_Project2/README.md

 *This question is important because it helps us understand…*

-At what point is the energy grid used most?
+- At what point is the energy grid used most?
-At what point is the energy grid used the least?
+- At what point is the energy grid used the least?
-How do renewables different from traditional sources in month by month consumption.
+- How do renewables different from traditional sources in month by month consumption.
-Help understand which months will experience the highest and lowest energy costs.
+- Help understand which months will experience the highest and lowest energy costs.
-These results would provides actionable insights for grid designers that could improve reliability and support planning/investment.
+- These results would provides actionable insights for grid designers that could improve reliability and support planning/investment.

 **INSERT GRAPHS HERE**

 Summary(High/Low):
-Fossil Fuels: January/September
+- Fossil Fuels: January/September
-Nuclear Power: January/April
+- Nuclear Power: January/April
-Renewables: May/September
+- Renewables: May/September

-Trends: January seems to be the highest consumption rate.
-While September has the lowest.
+Trends: January seems to be the highest consumption rate, while September has the lowest.

 This means that Grid Operators need to build their gird to withstand the high demands of January.

 High energy usage industries like AI should use the September lows to reduce costs.

 Renewables usage peaks in the summer months which shows the importance of solar panel to that industry.

 ## Question 2